The Sustainable Active Investing Framework: Simple, But Not Easy

 Now, let’s combine our irrational investors (System 1 types) with the limits of arbitrage that we discussed above (smart people that simply can’t take advantage of the System 1 types for some reason).
 Combining bad investor behaviors with the frictions that smart people run into, could create compelling investment opportunities for uniquely situated investors.

-For example, consider the concept of “noise traders” (think day traders that ignore fundamentals and trade on “gut” – classic System 1 types).
-These irrational noise traders dislocate prices, but because they are irrational, arbitragers have a hard time pinning down the timing when these System 1 types will make their trades.
-Thus an element of risk arises when an arbitrageur tries to exploit an irrational noise trader.
-Brad De Long, Andrei Shleifer, Larry Summers, and Robert Waldmann describe this phenomenon, “Noise Trader Risk in Financial Markets,” in the Journal of Political Economy in 1990.
+For example, consider the concept of “noise traders:” think day traders that ignore fundamentals and trade on “gut”—classic System 1 types.
+These irrational noise traders can dislocate prices from fundamentals, but because these traders are irrational, arbitrageurs have a hard time pinning down the timing and duration of these irrational trades.
+Thus, going back to the idea that markets can remain irrational longer than you can remain solvent, an element of risk arises when an arbitrageur tries to exploit a noise trader.
+Sure, noise traders are irrational now, but perhaps they will be even more irrational tomorrow?
+Brad De Long, Andrei Shleifer, Larry Summers, and Robert Waldmann described this phenomenon in “Noise Trader Risk in Financial Markets,” in the Journal of Political Economy in 1990.

 Let’s translate this into English:

-Day traders mess up prices, but these people are idiots, and you can’t really time the strategy of an idiot, so most smart people don’t even try take advantage of them.
+Day traders mess up prices, and although these people are idiots, you don’t know the extent of their idiocy, and you can’t really time the strategy of an idiot anyway, so most smart people don’t even try to take advantage of them.
 Consequently, prices move around a lot more than they should because no one is stopping the idiots.
-Moreover, since prices move around a lot more, the returns can be higher, so idiots think they are actually good at timing markets, which incentivizes more idiots to do more idiotic things.
+It’s too risky!
+Moreover, since prices move around a lot more, the returns can be higher, so some lucky idiots may think they are actually good at timing markets, which incentivizes more idiots to do more idiotic things.

 This combination of bad behavior and market frictions describes what behavioral finance is all about: